 The combination of lenalidomide with intravenous bortezomib and dexamethasone in multiple myeloma patients is associated with a higher frequency of peripheral neuropathy.
 The frequency was lower when bortezomib was administered subcutaneously.
 For additional information, see Section 4.8 and the SmPC for bortezomib.

 Tumour flare reaction and tumour lysis syndrome

-Because lenalidomide has anti-neoplastic activity the complications of tumour lysis syndrome (TLS) may occur.
-TLS and tumour flare reaction (TFR) have commonly been observed in patients with chronic lymphocytic leukemia (CLL), and uncommonly in patients with lymphomas, who were treated with lenalidomide.
-Fatal instances of TLS have been reported during treatment with lenalidomide.
+Because lenalidomide has anti-neoplastic activity, the complications of tumour lysis syndrome (TLS) may occur.
+Cases of TLS and tumour flare reaction (TFR), including fatal cases, have been reported (see section 4.8).
 The patients at risk of TLS and TFR are those with high tumour burden prior to treatment.
 Caution should be practiced when introducing these patients to lenalidomide.
 These patients should be monitored closely, especially during the first cycle or dose-escalation, and appropriate precautions taken.
-There have been rare reports of TLS in patients with MM treated with lenalidomide, and no reports in patients with MDS treated with lenalidomide.